 Patients attending breast clinic appointment have same day reporting for the results of imaging however pathology (biopsy) results can often take up to two weeks.

-We offer full surgical options including wire guided surgery, oncoplasty and breast reconstruction.
-All patients undergoing mastectomy have the opportunity to discuss their breast reconstruction and are offered immediate reconstruction.
+We offer full surgical options including image-guided surgery using a range of different localisers as per clinical need, oncoplasty and breast reconstruction.
+All patients undergoing mastectomy have the opportunity to discuss their breast reconstruction including immediate breast reconstruction.

-There are in addition weekly specialist outpatient clinics at Homerton Hospital in the following areas:
+There are in addition weekly breast nurse led specialist outpatient clinics at Homerton Hospital in the following areas:

-• seroma clinic (collection of body fluid following a breast surgery)
+• Seroma aspiration clinic (collection of body fluid following a breast surgery)

 Intravenous chemotherapy and radiotherapy treatments are given at Barts health (St Bartholomew’s Hospital NHS Trust).